IsEnesEval/diagstandards/standard.md

     - Other options for the pair (vN, d1)
   ...
   - path_to_dataset_dM.nc
-    - Required options for the pair (v2, dM)
+    - Required options for the pair (vN, dM)
-    - Reserved options for the pair (v2, dM)
+    - Reserved options for the pair (vN, dM)
-    - Other options for the pair (v2, dM)
+    - Other options for the pair (vN, dM)

 ## The script formal description file